brucecarlon/Binary_Star_System/README.md

 shown, without loss of generality, that a two-body problem is always evolving in a two- dimensional orbital plane.
 The force that drives the motion of the two stars in this model is the gravitational force.
-Therefore, the force of an object of mass M at location (xM , yM ) acting on another object of mass m at location (xm , ym ) is given by the following two formulae (one for each2 coordinate, x and y):
+Therefore, the force of an object of mass M at location (x_M , y_M ) acting on another object of mass m at location (xm , ym ) is given by the following two formulae (one for each2 coordinate, x and y):